“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 In fact, the training variables I mentioned earlier will be affected by the exercises you do.
 Certain movements take less of a toll on your joints, meaning you can ramp up the frequency and effort.

-At the moment, I’m using a modified version of my MX4 program, where I go to the gym five days a week and hit each muscle directly at least three times a week (I plan on releasing an update to the program with this new 5-day version included, so stay tuned).
+At the moment, I’m using a modified version of my MX4 program, where I go to the gym five days a week and hit each muscle directly at least three times a week.

 If I was doing a lot of heavy barbell work, that type of approach would make my joints flare up.
 But because I’m doing more machine work and isolation exercises, it’s not a problem.